Grading and Staging of Cancer

 look more like normal tissue.
 High grade or grade III tumor cells are poorly differentiated.

 This means that the tumor cells don't look like normal cells.
 They're disorganized

 under the microscope and tend to grow and spread faster than grade I tumors.
 Cancer

-cells that do not look well-differentiated or poorly differentiated are called moderately
+cells that don't look well-differentiated or poorly differentiated are called moderately

 differentiated, or grade II.
-In general, cancer cells are graded using this scale.
+In general, cancer cells are graded using the scale below.